 Number of Positions: Two

-Financial Award: Students will be considered for a financial award from the Steinbright Career Development Center once accepted and paperwork submitted.
+Financial Award: Students will be considered for a financial award (in addition to the $2,000 mentioned above) from the Steinbright Career Development Center once accepted and paperwork submitted.

 Language Requirements: Intermediate Spanish or basic Portuguese or Italian strongly preferred